-Total regular UI benefit payments remained stable at \$5.1 billion in 2019.
-Regular UI benefit payments increased dramatically to \$26.8 billion in 2020 in response to the economic conditions brought on by the COVID-19 pandemic and shelter at home order.
+Regular UI benefit payments increased dramatically to \$26.7 billion in 2020 in response to the economic conditions brought on by the COVID-19 pandemic and shelter at home order.
 The number of unemployed increased in 2020 as non-essential businesses were forced to shut down.
 Despite the easing of restrictions on keeping businesses open, regular benefit payments continue at a record pace.
-UI benefit payments are forecast at

-\$12.4 billion in 2021, as the State recovers from the current recession and continued easing of business restrictions.
-In 2022, benefit payments are estimated to fall further to \$9.1 billion.
+UI benefit payments are forecast at \$9.6 billion in 2021, as the State recovers from the current recession and continued easing of business restrictions.
+In 2022, benefit payments are estimated to fall further to \$6.7 billion and \$5.6 billion in 2023.

-The chart below shows the projected quarterly disbursements through 2022.
-These estimates are based on limited data about the impact of COVID-19 and may change, depending upon actual employment levels and claims filed.
+The chart below shows the projected quarterly disbursements through 2023.
+Estimated UI benefits could change, depending upon actual unemployment levels.

-Regular UI Benefit Disbursements 2019 - 2022
+Regular UI Benefit Disbursements 2020 - 2023